openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 }
 ```

-## How To Get ID's
+## How To Get IDs
-Simple way to get the ID's required by the Selection element or an rule:
+Simple way to get the IDs required by the selection element or an rule:

-1) Open the paper UI
+1) Open the Paper UI
 2) Navigate to the Configuration / Bindings section
 3) Click on the edit button (Pencil) of the Amazon Echo Control Binding
-4) Enable the 'Show ID's in the GUI' option and save it
+4) Enable the 'Show IDs in the GUI' option and save it
 5) Navigate to the Control section
 6) Most of the channels which requires a ID show now a drop-down with the ID within []-brackets.
 If there are no drop downs, check if you have defined the channel and sometimes a browser refresh helps.

 ## Tutorials

-**Let alexa speak a text from a rule:**
+### Let alexa speak a text from a rule:

 1) Create a rule with a trigger of your choice